sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

    [design files](/design-toolkit/design-files/) of the two templates to explore all their pages and views.

-Your developer’s job is to customize the Flex Template (how it looks and how it works) to meet your unique requirements.
+Your developer’s job is to customize the Sharetribe Web Template (how it looks and how it works) to meet your unique requirements.
 Your responsibility is to communicate these requirements to the developer.

 When you meet with the developers, you should be able to explain to them how your users create content (e.g what kind of information you collect